al-siv/color-rs/docs/TESTING.md

 5. **Benchmarks**: Performance regression detection for pure function implementations
 6. **Manual Testing**: CLI and library usage validation

+### Governance Gates

+In addition to standard tests, two governance-specific gates are enforced:

+1. **Function Length Gate**: A heuristic scanner (`func_len_scan` binary and `tests/function_length_gate.rs`) fails the build if any production function exceeds the current threshold (staged roll-down to 60 LOC).
+Current enforced threshold: 120 LOC (stabilization).
+Planned reductions: 100 → 85 → 70 → 60 (see sprint plan).
+The scanner ignores test and target directories and counts simple brace-delimited function bodies.
+Exceptions are not permitted; any temporary exceedance requires immediate refactor or explicit threshold stage adjustment recorded in the sprint file.
+2. **SVG Gradient Snapshot Parity**: `tests/svg_gradient_parity.rs` computes a FNV-1a 64-bit hash of generated SVG output to detect structural drift.
+Updating the expected hash requires: (a) verifying structural invariants (presence of `<svg>`, `linearGradient`, rectangle base), (b) capturing the new hash in a commit with rationale, and (c) documenting the change in the sprint file (hash old→new).
+This provides lightweight regression detection without storing large snapshot text.

+CI (`.github/workflows/quality-gates.yml`) runs clippy with `-D warnings`, the full test suite, and the function length scanner.
+Snapshot parity runs as part of the test suite.

 ### Testing Principles

 - **Fast Feedback**: Pure function tests run in milliseconds